-- L. L. SMITH, Director of the Institute for Civic Education and Assistant Professor (August 1956) B.A., Columbia University; M.A., Columbia University, Teachers College, 1947. - RICHARD A. CALKINS, Program Administrator in the Department of Special Programs of the Community and Technical College (1961)

-B.A., Westminster College (Pa.), 1961.
+- CHARLES V. BLAIR, Director of the Institute for Civic Education and Assistant Professor in the Community and Technical College (April 1959) B.A., M.A., The University of Akron, 1963. - RICHARD A. CALKINS, Assistant Director of the Institute for Civic Education, Instructor in the Community and Technical College and Foreign Student Adviser (1964) B.A., Westminster College (Pa.), 1961.